 - PhD Candidate

-Broadly, I am interested in the application of computational, mathematical and statistical techniques to preventing biodiversity loss.
+Broadly, I am interested in using computational, mathematical and statistical techniques to understand ecosystems and prevent biodiversity loss.
 As such, I sit somewhere between theoretical ecology and applied conservation science.
-My specific research interests include ecological networks; conservation planning; protected areas; macroecology; and how best to reconcile farming and conservation, though almost any topic related to biodiversity conservation is of at least some interest to me.
+My specific research interests include ecological networks; community ecology; conservation planning; protected areas; macroecology; and how best to reconcile farming and conservation, though almost any topic related to ecology or biodiversity conservation is of at least some interest to me.